Sagittaria ambigua

+Sagittaria ambigua, the Kansas arrowhead, is an aquatic plant species native to North America.
+It is a perennial herb growing up to 90 cm tall.
+The leaves are broadly lanceolate, the blade up to 20 cm long and 12 cm wide.

-Sagittaria ambigua, the Kansas arrowhead, is an aquatic plant species native to the central United States (Indiana, Illinois, Arkansas, Missouri, Kansas and Oklahoma).
-It grows in wet areas, mostly along the shores of ponds and waterways.
+It can be found in the central United States (Indiana, Illinois, Arkansas, Missouri, Kansas and Oklahoma) growing in wet areas, mostly along the shores of ponds and waterways.